farzadhallaji/CS-588/Docs/results_report.md

 ## What the task is
 We start from human-written code reviews and a list of “claims” (pseudo-references) extracted from the code change.
 The goal is to improve the reviews so they cover important claims (recall), avoid irrelevant content (precision), and stay concise.

+## What the dataset contains
+- Source: CRScore human study phase 1.
+- Size: 300 total instances; test split used here: 120 (40 per language: Java, JS, Python).
+- Per instance fields:
+  - `index`: unique id within the dataset (integer).
+  - `lang`: programming language (`java`, `js`, or `py`).
+  - `id`: original project-specific identifier.
+  - `msg`: the “seed” human review — the raw review comment written by a human annotator before any model editing.
+  - `patch`: the code diff for the change.
+  - `oldf`: the original file content (used for evidence retrieval).
+  - `claims`: the pseudo-references (target facts the review should cover).
+Format varies:
+      - A string (claim text), or
+      - A pair/list where the second element is the claim text (e.g., `[claim_id, "claim text"]`).

 ## How quality is measured
 - **CRScore metrics**: Conciseness (Con, precision-like), Comprehensiveness (Comp, recall-like), and Relevance (Rel = F1 of Con/Comp).
 Higher is better.
 - **Similarity threshold τ**: 0.7314 (from the CRScore paper); a claim is “covered” if its best sentence match exceeds τ.